Skip to main content

 Aroma is the most diverse element in coffee.
 Of the 1,000 or so chemical compounds that make up the flavor of coffee, around 80% of those are aromatic.
 That’s pretty complex, especially in relation to other beverages.
 It’s about three times the number found in wine.

-A coffee’s flavor starts off with the chemical make-up of the bean, but it’s the roaster’s artistry that unlocks a bean’s potential and ensures that the flavor is balanced between body, taste and aroma.
+A coffee’s flavor starts off with the chemical make-up of the bean, but it’s the roaster’s artistry that unlocks a bean’s potential and ensures that the flavor is balanced between body, acidity and aroma.

 THE FRESHNESS FACTOR

-Body and taste are relatively stable components since they do not change much over time.
+Body and acidity are relatively stable components since they do not change much over time.
 Aroma, however, is a volatile component since it dissipates quickly after roasting.
 Because of this, we always recommend freezing.
 Contrary to what you might think have heard, freezing effectively preserves aroma without harming the beans.

 We freeze shortly after roasting and store our beans at -10˚F to make sure every package sold is at its peak of flavor.